quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 WARNING: the Anagate modules tend to firmware-crash if too many CAN bus software close/open are executed too quickly, making a power-cycle of the module necessary.
-A delay of 7 seconds between a close and a (re-)open per module is a good idea to avoid "firmware-crashing" of the anagate module (CanModule does not impose such a delay).
+A delay of 7 seconds between a close and a (re-)open per module is a good idea in order to avoid "firmware-crashing" of the anagate module (CanModule does not impose such a delay).
 This crash occurs independently from the connection timeout.